Share Pin Facebook

 A space station glides through a densely packed star field, its two large solar panels stretching wide on either side.
 Color the station body in warm amber and gray, the solar panels in deep blue with black grid lines, and each of the four planets in a different contrasting shade.

-Rocket Lifting Off the Launch Pad Easy 7
+Rocket Lifting Off the Launch Pad coloring page Easy 7

 A clean cartoon rocket lifts off from its launchpad, smoke puffing on both sides as it rises into the sky.
 Color the rocket in bold red or blue, the smoke in pale gray, and the wind turbines on the left in dark gray.
 Quick to fill in.